This vanilla protein cake tastes good even if you're not on a diet. Only 100 calories per slice, but really delicious!

 - Bake the cake for 15 minutes first, then cover with aluminum foil or baking paper to prevent it from getting too dark, and bake again for about 15 minutes.
 Test with chopsticks.
 The cake may still be slightly moist.

 - Allow cake to cool and then refrigerate again for a while to set.
-For the frosting, beat the cream cheese until smooth.
-To taste, stir in powdered erythritol and flavor cream with vanilla and/or flavor drops.
+For the frosting, mix the cream cheese with the powdered erythritol as briefly as possible until smooth.
+To taste, stir in vanilla pulp and/or flavor drops.

 - Spread the frosting on the cake.
 If you like, decorate it with colored sugar sprinkles right before serving.
 Makes about 10 small pieces.